-Texas has a storied history, filled with triumphs and tragedies.
-Towns all over Texas have grown up and blossomed into lively communities.
-But for every busy city and large metropolitan area, there are dozens of tiny towns that just didn't make it.
+Texas has a storied history filled with triumphs and tragedies.
+Towns all over the state have grown up and blossomed into active communities, but for every busy city like Austin or Dallas, there are dozens of tiny towns that didn't make it.
 It is estimated that there are over 900 ghost towns peppered across the Lone Star State, even some near the Mexican border in varying stages of decay, some failing as recently as the 20th century.
-Some were abandoned due to economic crisis, some due to the emergence of the interstates, and some just died along with their residents.
+Some were abandoned due to the economic crisis, some due to the emergence of the interstates, and some just died along with their residents.
 From Port City and Galveston to West Texas (you'll come across them if you're driving to California), there are more ghost towns than you might think.

-To be clear, not all of these towns are completely abandoned.
+To be clear, not all of these towns are entirely abandoned.
 Some may have a few hardy citizens who are determined never to leave, while others are as quiet as the grave.
-Here are 10 Texas ghost towns worth exploring.
+Here are some noteworthy Texas ghost towns worth exploring.
 Get on Route 66 and check out some of the best ghost towns in Texas (maybe even in the United States).

-An oil boomtown gone bust, Eliasville was settled in the 1870’s, but really took off in the 1920’s with the oil boom of 1921.
-Everything comes to an end, however, and Eliasville's population had dwindled down to about 100 by 1980.
+An oil boomtown gone bust, this Texas town was settled in the 1870s, but really took off in the 1920s with the oil boom of 1921.
+Everything comes to an end, however, and Eliasville's population dwindled to barely 100 by the 80s.

 Originally named Coyote, Gilliland was renamed after a district judge in 1907.
 Today Gilliland is little more than some disused buildings, rusting in the Texas heat.

-Bluffton was submerged by the waters of Lake Buchanan after the construction of Buchanan Dam in 1937.
+The waters of Lake Buchanan submerged Bluffton after the construction of the Buchanan Dam in 1937.
 The town reemerged when water levels dropped during the drought in 2009.
-Pecans, corn and cotton were the town's cash crops before it was acquired by the Lower Colorado River Authority for the building of the reservoir that would eventually drown it.
+Pecans, corn and cotton were the town's cash crops before the Lower Colorado River Authority acquired it for the building of the reservoir that would eventually drown it.
 The town hadn't been seen for over 75 years when it began to reappear.

-Lobo was mostly abandoned in the 1960’s, and by 1991 it was a deserted ghost town.
-However, three people from Frankfurt, Germany bought the entire town in 2001 are currently trying to revive it.
+Lobo was mostly abandoned in the 1960s, and by 1991 it was a completely deserted ghost town.
+However, three people from Frankfurt, Germany, bought the entire town in 2001 are currently trying to revive it.

-Named for the signing of the Declaration of Independence, Independence, Texas was once home to Baylor University and Republic of Texas President Sam Houston.
+Named for the signing of the Declaration of Independence, this town was once home to Baylor University and the Republic of Texas President Sam Houston.
 Now Independence is a collection of well-preserved ruins and relics of Texas history.